 This is a vast business, valued by the UN Environment Programme at $23 billion a year – twice the gross domestic product of victim countries like Tanzania or Kenya.
 The profit margins are enormous.
 The poacher in Africa sells ivory at up to $150 per kilo.
 At the other end of the supply line, in Beijing, it now sells for well over ten times as much, with some sales reaching $2,025 a kilo according to research by Chatham House in 2014.
 The mark-up is even bigger with rhino horn: the poacher who kills a white rhino may be satisfied with $1,000 for its pair of horns.
 They weigh on average about 6 kgs and they can sell in Vietnam at $33,000 a kilo – nearly 200 times the original price.
 Across the border in China, the price spirals even further upwards, to $66,139 a kilo, according to the same Chatham House research.

 The profits have increased dramatically over the past decade, driven by the wealthy new elites in Asia, accumulating ivory carvings and tiger skins as status symbols for their homes; buying ground powder of rhino horn and tiger-bone wine as traditional remedies for almost every ailment from hangovers to cancer, none of it based on any scientific evidence at all.
 This is a demand driven by only two things – greed and superstition.
-For a gangster, these animals are like big bundles of cash lying almost unprotected in the wilderness, with no police officer or CCTV for miles, just waiting to be shot and sliced.
+For a gangster supplying the demand, these animals are like big bundles of cash lying almost unprotected in the wilderness, with no police officer or CCTV for miles, just waiting to be shot and sliced.

 This is not about some random American dentist killing an elderly lion for his entertainment.
-This is profit-hungry transnational crime conducted by some of the same ruthless and extremely violent groups who also traffic drugs and guns and some of whom massacre civilians in the name of their ideology.
+This is profit-hungry transnational crime conducted by some of the same ruthless and extremely violent groups who also traffic drugs and guns, and some of whom massacre civilians in the name of their ideology.
 And up against this collection of highly organised and well-resourced criminals, we currently deploy some of the world’s weakest law enforcement.

-The dirt-poor poacher with an antique rifle who comes padding through the Mozambique bush may well end up dead if he is unlucky enough to run into armed rangers in the Kruger National Park.
+The dirt-poor poacher with an antique rifle who comes padding through the Mozambique bush may well end up dead if he is unlucky enough to run into armed rangers in the Kruger National Park in South Africa.
 Some 400 are reckoned to have died there in the last six years, according to research for the Global Initiative Against Transnational Organised Crime.
 The humble mule with a suitcase full of rhino horn may fall foul of Customs at Bangkok’s airport and do jail time.
 Chinese couriers have been caught in Kenya, Tanzania, Zimbabwe and the Congo.
 But above them, at every link in the chain, as the profit margins become bigger, the chances of being caught and punished get smaller.

 The only truly global body which is tasked with protecting the world’s wildlife is the network of officials in each of the nations which has signed up to CITES, co-ordinated by a small secretariat in Geneva.
 The convention was written in 1973 when the main threat to wildlife was the encroachment of human settlements into vulnerable habitat.
 Now it finds itself confronting these criminal networks, even though it has no detectives, no police powers and no firearms.
 In short, CITES is not a law-enforcement agency.
 It is there to regulate trade.
 It can try to punish rogue governments by asking its members to stop trading CITES species with them, but it has no tools to punish the criminals who have already decided to defy those governments.